jerrica-jones/dv01/README.md

 How to Install:

 npm install

 How to Run:

 npm start

 or

-  ** use this one for newer versions of node ** export NODE_OPTIONS=--openssl-legacy-provider npm start npm start
+** use this one for newer versions of node **

+export NODE_OPTIONS=--openssl-legacy-provider npm start

+npm start

 The app will open at 'http://localhost:3000'.

-How to Run Tests: npm test
+How to Run Tests:

+npm test

 Tech Stack:

---React 16.14
---TypeScript 5.8
+React 16.14,
+TypeScript 5.8,
---Jest and ts-jest for testing
+Jest and ts-jest for testing,
---React Testing Library
+React Testing Library,
---Recharts for charts
+Recharts for charts

 Notes: Start issues -- I continued to work with React 16.14 given in the package.json, because I thought that was expected.
 I should have clarified if that was the case.
 Since my Node was 17+, this conflicted with OpenSSL.
 To make it work, I added the export for NODE_OPTIONS.